-Much of the South African landscape has been transformed by people but the area around Glencoe Baobab still is in comparatively natural state, although nearby there are wast agricultural lands.
-This increases the visual impression created by this tree… until it collapsed in November 2009.
+Much of the South African landscape has been transformed by people but the area around Glencoe Baobab still is in a comparatively natural state, although nearby there are wast agricultural lands.
+This increased the visual impression created by this tree… until it collapsed in November 2009.

-Close to the ground the incredible giant divides into several trunks – the main trunk long ago has lowered itself on the ground.
-Thus Glencoe Baobab is smaller in volume than the largest known tree in South Africa – Sagole Baobab, although the diameter of the Glencoe giant is by one third larger.
+Close to the ground, the incredible giant divided into several trunks – the main trunk long ago has lowered itself on the ground.
+Thus Glencoe Baobab was smaller in volume than the largest known tree in South Africa – Sagole Baobab, although the diameter of the Glencoe giant is by one third larger.

-Investigators of baobabs should take into account that the trunk of this tree might decrease in dry years.
-This variation can be significant – some another baobab in 1946 was by 60 cm less in diameter than in 1931!
+Investigators of baobabs should take into account that the trunk of these trees might decrease in dry years.
+This variation can be significant – another baobab in 1946 was by 60 cm less in diameter than in 1931!

 It is estimated that the tree could be several thousand years old although it has not been proven scientifically.

 In November 2009 the enormous tree unexpectedly split into two parts (5).
-As noted by the tree ecologists, the tree split in two parts due to the fact that it was hollowed.
-In general the baobabs are very sturdy and keep standing even with enormous hollows.
+As noted by the tree ecologists, the tree split into two parts due to the fact that it had a hollow.
+In general, the baobabs are very sturdy and keep standing even with enormous hollows.

 Now the tree is totally split up, but fallen parts still are green.

 The smooth bark of baobabs is well suited for carving inscriptions.
-Glencoe baobab has such carvings from 1893 and 1896 (2), in total there are thousands of inscriptions.
+Glencoe baobab had such carvings from 1893 and 1896 (2), in total there were thousands of inscriptions.

 There is though also a legend of treasure connected to this tree.
-Towards of the end of Boer Wars there were sent two wagon loads of Kruger gold ponds northwards, to the Oliphants River.
-It is told that near the Hoedspruit the gold was hidden in hole made in baobab trunk.
-Ingenious local method was used to hide the treasure: a termite queen was buried with the gold thus expecting that there will rise a termite mound and cover the hole in baobab (4).
+Towards the end of Boer Wars, there were sent two wagon loads of Kruger gold ponds northwards, to the Oliphants River.
+It is told that near the Hoedspruit the gold was hidden in a hole made in the baobab trunk.
+The ingenious local method was used to hide the treasure: a termite queen was buried with the gold thus expecting that there will rise a termite mound and cover the hole in the baobab (4).